department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/claim-types/new-claim.md

 <div class="va-introtext">

-If you’re already getting disability benefits but think you may qualify for more, you can file a new claim.
-[File a claim now](/disability-benefits/apply/).
+If you’re already getting disability benefits but think you may qualify for more, you can file a new claim. <br> [File a claim now](/disability-benefits/apply/).

 </div>